ben-burlingham/saa-c02-cfn-exercises/e18/README.md

 - [DNS traversal checker](http://dns.squish.net/)

 **Verify:**
-- Using the traversal checker, confirm a `NODATA` or `Refused` response.
+- Using the traversal checker, confirm a `NODATA` response.
 An `NXDOMAIN` response is unacceptable.

 ---